kasslent/clc-digital-skills/_lessons/module-7.md

 > 1. Create a couple of random blog posts in the Posts section.
 Don't dwell too much on the content.
 [Dummy text](http://meettheipsums.com) is fine for now.
 > 1. Add some categories and tags to your posts.
 > 1. Create a page for each of your project's pages.
 In the example project that would be three pages: Home, About, Blog and Contact.
 Grab any content you have in your pages (except for the sidebar if you've added one like the sample project), and put it in the content editor after the title of each page.
 Remember you can enter straight HTML in the content editor by using the Text tab.
 > 1. Go to Settings>Reading and set the Home page as your home page and the Blog page as your blog page.
 > Having content to work with will make it easier to work with our theme files.

 ## The Guts of WordPress

-Now that we've poked around a bit in the dashboard, let's go deeper and take a look at the files back in c9.
+Now that we've poked around a bit in the dashboard, let's go deeper and take a look at the files back in Code Anywhere.

 At first glance, it's overwhelming to see how many folders and files WP needs to run.
 But on closer look, we'll be ignoring the majority of the files which just make up the core of WP.
 The files we'll use are in the wp-content folder.

 Inside of wp-content there is a folder named themes.
 That'll be our most used folder.

 Outside of wp-content we normally also need to look at wp-config.php to write in database credentials.
-Today, c9 is doing all that database work for us.
+Today, Code Anywhere is doing all that database work for us.

 ### What is a theme?